 - Current purchase prices per supplier

-With a system like KitchenNmbrs you can quickly calculate different ingredients and see which switch yields the most.
-You immediately see how a price change affects your food cost.
+With tools like KitchenNmbrs you can quickly test different ingredients and identify the most profitable switches.
+You immediately see how price changes affect your food cost.

 How do you calculate cost price reduction through seasonal ingredients?